-- project budget (you must use the template provided on business.gov.au) - a letter of support from each project partner (where applicable) - evidence of support from the board, CEO or equivalent (you must use the template provided on business.gov.au and GrantConnect).
-Where the CEO or equivalent submits the application, we will accept this as evidence of support - trust deed (where applicable).
+- project plan

+- project budget

+- a letter of support from each of the project partners (where applicable)

+- accountant declaration (template provided on business.gov.au.au and GrantConnect)

+- trust deed (where applicable).

 You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
 The total of all attachments cannot exceed 20MB.
 We will not consider information in attachments that we do not request.